-Gillette Fraud Defense Attorney
+Gillette Fraud Defense Attorneys

 Have you been accused of committing fraud or another financial crime in Campbell County?
 There are many different types of fraud, all of which carry heavy civil and criminal penalties.
 Although these offenses may seem minor, state and federal courts will impose harsh consequences if you are convicted.
 In addition, your personal and professional reputation could be ruined by the charges.

 It is important for anyone charged with fraud in Campbell County to speak to a criminal defense attorney who can help.
 The trial lawyers at Steven Titus & Associates, P.C., understand how to construct a defense to get you back your freedom, and will go to work the minute you call.
+Call now at (307) 257-7800.

 Fraud is defined as a wrongful or criminal deception intended to result in financial or personal gain.